lumalazarini/ENVS-193DS_spring-2025_final/README.md

 ## Data and file information

-The data folder includes two files: - A file called SST_update2023.csv, which contains data used for Problem 2. - A file called occdist.csv, which contains data used for Problem 3.
+The data folder includes two files:
+- A file called SST_update2023.csv, which contains data used for Problem 2.
+- A file called occdist.csv, which contains data used for Problem 3.

 The code folder contains R scripts and all of the code used for the project.
 A line graph is created to using ggplot2 to compare monthly sea surface temperature from 2018-2023.
-Furthermore, the code runs models, generates model predictions, and visualizes data.
+Furthermore, the code runs models, generates model predictions, and visualizes data for research on nest box occupancy of target species.

 ## Rendered output